-Spain asserts direct rule over Catalans
+Spain takes charge of Catalan government

 Regional elections are scheduled for 21 December.

-A motion declaring independence was approved on Friday with 70 in favour, 10 against, and two abstentions in the 135-seat chamber.
-Several opposition MPs boycotted the vote.

-Mr Puigdemont has urged supporters to "maintain the momentum" in a peaceful manner.
+Mr Puigdemont has urged supporters to "maintain the momentum" in a peaceful manner, but Spanish prosecutors say they will file charges of "rebellion" against him next week.

-Separatists say the move means they no longer fall under Spanish jurisdiction.
+Separatists say the independence move means they no longer fall under Spanish jurisdiction.

 But the Spanish Constitutional Court is likely to declare it illegal, while the EU, the US, the UK, Germany and France all expressed support for Spanish unity.